mlrun/demo-network-operations/README.md

 3. Run the [Generator](notebooks/generator.ipynb) notebook to create the metrics dataset.

-4. Open the [run project notebook](run_project.ipynb) and follow the instructions to run an automated ML Pipeline.
+4. Open the [project notebook](project.ipynb) and follow the instructions to develop and run an automated ML Pipeline.

 > Note: alternatively you can run the `main` pipeline from the CLI and specify artifacts path using: